textpattern/textpattern.github.io/brand/user-docs-guide.md

 : index.php
 : .htaccess

-Always include the file extensions on file names (e.g. index.php) and make sure it’s the correct extension for the file you mean.
+Always include the file extensions on file names and make sure it’s the correct extension for the file you mean (i.e. index.php, index.html, index.md…).

-Do not prefix directory names with a fore-slash (e.g. /textpattern) unless you are meaning to show an actual path.
+Always use a true root-relative path when referring to file tree locations.
+For example:

+* Correct: /textpattern/setup
+* Wrong: /setup.

 #### URIs, paths, and file names in code